flame/libflame/test/example/ReadMe.txt

         -DEXT_BLAS_LIBNAME=libblis-mt.a -DEXT_LAPACK_LIBNAME=libflame.a
         ```

-2. Compile the sample applications
+3. Compile the sample application
         ```
         For Linux
                 cmake --build . or make
         For Windows
                 cmake --build .
         ```

-3. Run the application
+4. Run the application
         ```
         For Linux
                 ./test_dgetrf.x